MicrosoftDocs/quantum-docs-pr/articles/overview/algebra-for-quantum-computing.md

 # Linear algebra for quantum computing

 Linear algebra is the language of quantum computing.
-Although you don’t need to know it to implement or write quantum programs, be aware that it is widely used to describe qubit states, quantum operations, and to predict what a quantum computer will do in response to a sequence of instructions.
+Although you don’t need to know it to implement or write quantum programs, it is widely used to describe qubit states, quantum operations, and to predict what a quantum computer will do in response to a sequence of instructions.

 Just like being familiar with the [basic concepts of quantum physics](xref:microsoft.quantum.overview.understanding) can help you understand quantum computing, knowing some basic linear algebra can help you understand how quantum algorithms work.
-At the very least, you’ll want to be familiar with **vectors** and **matrix multiplication**.
+At the least, you’ll want to be familiar with **vectors** and **matrix multiplication**.
 If you need to refresh your knowledge of these algebra concepts, here are some tutorials that cover the basics:

 - [Jupyter notebook tutorial on linear algebra](https://github.com/microsoft/QuantumKatas/tree/master/tutorials/LinearAlgebra)
 - [Jupyter notebook tutorial on complex arithmetic](https://github.com/microsoft/QuantumKatas/tree/master/tutorials/ComplexArithmetic)